pedroEKS/pedroEKS/README.md

 ### Goals

-- Deepen my knowledge in a programming language (Python or Java).
+- Deepen my knowledge in a programming language (Python, Java or C#).
 - Understand the fundamental concepts of cloud services and containers (Docker).
 - Connect with the developer community to learn and share experiences.